Reina0101/C-_memory/README.md

 # Memory game in C#
-Front-end + back-end with save loading, highscores and save-states
+Front-end + back-end with save loading, highscores and save-states.

 (11/2018)